Saturday, October 17, 2015

 Well worth a visit, comes highly recommended especially on a super clear day where Mount Unzen to the east and the outlying Goto Islands to the west some 60 to 80 kilometers away can be seem with ease!
 I have been lucky to capture the sights on just this sort of day!
 The question is, will you be as lucky as me when you join one of my Private Nagasaki Tours?

-Please check out Mount Inasayama Nagasaki here on a map!
+Please check out Mount Inasayama in Nagasaki here below:

 Please click on the pictures below to enlarge: